 America is facing an overwhelming legislative assault on voting rights.

-As of May 14, legislators have introduced 389 bills with restrictive provisions in 48 states.
+As of July 14, legislators have introduced more than 400 bills with restrictive provisions in 49 states.
 Fueled by the Big Lie of widespread voter fraud and often discriminatory in design, these bills have the potential to dramatically reduce voting access, especially for Black and brown voters.

 This legislative campaign to suppress the vote can — and must — be stopped by Congress.
 The Brennan Center has analyzed each of the restrictive voting bills pending in the states and concludes that The For the People Act (H.R.
 1/S. 1) would block many of them.
 The For the People Act, which passed the United States House of Representatives in early March, is a transformative bill that would expand voting rights and strengthen our democracy.

 The landmark legislation would create a national baseline for voting access that every American can rely on, and it would foil state efforts to manipulate voting rules to exclude eligible voters or create discriminatory outcomes.
 As President Biden said on the anniversary of Bloody Sunday, the For the People Act is “urgently needed to protect the right to vote, the integrity of our elections, and to repair and strengthen our democracy.”
 Along with the John Lewis Voting Rights Advancement Act, it includes all of the critical reforms needed to prevent voter suppression.
 Amidst a withering attack on voting rights in nearly every state, the Senate must now get to work and pass this bill into law.

 The table below outlines each of the major themes of the introduced state voter suppression bills and explains how the For the People Act would address them.